Monkwire3/word_paths/api_reference.md

 The `WordGraph` class represents the relationships that words have to each other.
 Each word is a key which maps to an array containing all of its neighbooring words--words which can be creating by only adding, subtracting, or changes one letter.

+WordGraph builds itself on initialization using the words in `dictionary`:

 ```py
 class WordGraph:
     def __init__(self, dictionary: list[str]) -> None: